 What is this certifiably grotesque concept, you ask?
 We’ve coined it Zombie Rationale, and we’ve got a whole host of reasons why we’re aiming to eradicate it.
 One well positioned habit and process at a time.

-Documenting Design Rationale
+Documenting Design Decisions (and Rationale)

 Think of Design Rationale like a spec document, but instead of focusing on the what, we use it to track the why.
 We start with the high-level design principles underpinning the project.
 What are the foundational pillars?
 What are the rules of engagement?
 The principles and directives we outline here then serve as a lens through which to view and prioritize all of the design decisions that follow.
 These foundations can continue to be groomed over time, but will holistically serve as a mainstay that the whole team can lean on to stay aligned.
 If your team struggles with scope creep, this high-level effort can really help keep the true objectives of the project top of mind, even when you’re deep in the weeds in late-phase project cycles.
 Documenting your design decisions happens at various ‘zoom levels’ design principles form the basis for the more specific design decisions you make during your workflow.

 Example design principles